EcoJulia/Phylo.jl/README.md

-For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate one or two random tree of that type (the examples below are from the master branch, but work similarly on the current release):
+For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate one or two random tree of that type (the examples below are from the dev branch, but work similarly on the current release):

 ```julia